-- provide you with a living situation that changes as you meet your goals. - take care of your basic needs. - when healthy, re-connect with significant people in your life. - explore what independence means for you. - get a State Issued ID and copies of your social security card, birth certificate, etc. - provide you with driving instruction to help you get your Driver's License. - support hobbies and reading for fun. - help you get involved in community events. - explore multi-cultural events, the Arts, and local activities. - get you connected to community service projects. - support you when you are challenged and/or feeling discouraged. - celebrate with you as you meet your personal achievement goals. - say "no" to you when we are concerned about your choices and decision making.
+- assist you with searching for a living situation that changes as you meet your goals. - assist you in linking to resources to support you in taking care of your basic needs. - when healthy, re-connect with significant people in your life. - explore what independence means for you. - get a State Issued ID and copies of your social security card, birth certificate, etc. - assist you in getting your Driver's License. - support hobbies and reading for fun. - help you get involved in community events. - explore multi-cultural events, the Arts, and local activities. - get you connected to community service projects. - support you when you are challenged and/or feeling discouraged. - celebrate with you as you meet your personal achievement goals.